 “Blue Oval City” brings 5,800 jobs to Memphis Regional Megasite

-Ford and SK Innovation will invest $5.6 billion to build a 3,600-acre mega campus called Blue Oval City on the Memphis Regional Megasite, where production of next generation all-electric F-Series trucks will begin in 2025.
+Ford and SK Innovation will invest $5.6 billion to build a 3,600-acre mega campus called Blue Oval City on the Memphis Regional Megasite, where production of Ford’s second generation electric truck will begin in 2025.
 The project will result in the creation of 5,800 new jobs in West Tennessee.

 Blue Oval City will be designed to be the largest, most advanced and most efficient automotive production campus in Ford’s history.
 The campus will include the Ford assembly plant, a supplier park and a battery manufacturing plant operated by BlueOvalSK, Ford and SK Innovation’s joint venture.
-The site will become a vertically integrated ecosystem with key suppliers and battery manufacturing on the same campus where Ford will assemble next generation all-electric F-Series trucks.
+The site will become a vertically integrated ecosystem with key suppliers and battery manufacturing on the same campus where Ford will assemble its second generation electric truck.

 West Tennessee to Reap Benefits in the Billions

 In addition to the multi-billion dollar investment from Ford, the State of Tennessee intends to offer an enhanced incentive totaling more than $500 million for successful completion of the project.
 Economic analysis projects the Ford buildout of the Memphis Regional Megasite will result in significant job and gross state product gains.
 The Center for Economic Research, a division of the Tennessee Department of Economic and Community Development projected the following:

 - The project is anticipated to generate more than 27,000 new jobs, both directly and indirectly, to support the site’s operations.
 This will result in more than $1.02 billion in annual earnings.